 The person explained that as far as they knew, the petition for probate had not yet been filed.
 Our online search did not show a petition had been filed.
 We know there is a backlog in filings with the Santa Clara County Probate Court.
 It could be the papers were submitted and not yet processed.
 It can take up to 30 days or more from when the documents are e-filed, processed, and a hearing date is set.

 The caller went on to tell us that the Realtor friend the brother hired had listed the house and asked, can he do that?

 Real estate professionals also have fiduciary duties we must uphold.
-Among our best practices is to check licensing status of all real estate agents who present offers on your listings.
+Among our best practices at NeedProbateHelp is to check the licensing status of all real estate agents who present offers on your listings.
 You would be surprised what we find!

 We often get asked: Does the real estate agent have to be an experienced probate realtor to list an estate home?